pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 ??? note "Contrast with default approach in Python packaging"

-    Because the standard packaging in python (e.g. wheels) cannot express a dependency on non-Python artefacts, the default approach is to fully copy ("vendor") the respective binaries into the wheel, and mangle their symbols in such a way that they do not get accidentally picked up from elsewhere.
+    Because the standard packaging in Python (wheels) cannot express a dependency on non-Python artifacts, the default approach is to fully copy ("vendor") the respective binaries into the wheel, and mangle their symbols in such a way that they do not get accidentally picked up from elsewhere.

 ## Abseil